At times, Frank Holmes sounds more like a new age self-help guru than the chief executive officer of an investment management firm.

 “Big money is always made at understanding big S-curves,” Holmes says.

-An S-curve is a type of curve that shows a rapid, exponential increase in growth for a period of time, followed by a levelling off.
+is a type of curve that shows a rapid, exponential increase in growth for a period of time, followed by a levelling off.
 Such a curve is evident whenever governments invest big in infrastructure.

 The last time the prices of many commodities, including oil and gold went to “stratosphere numbers” was in the 1970s, following huge infrastructure investment in the U.S. in the 1950s.
 But the two periods can’t be easily compared because we are now in a very different stage of the global economic cycle.